Search

 __.10.77 B.707 Kuwaiti Airways Aircraft inbound for runway 14, Luqa Airport.
 Pilot mistook Ta’ Qali airfield for Luqa, and came close to landing there before the crew realized their mistake.
 (NOTE: Ta’ Qali is roughly 4-5 miles from the approach to runway 14 – today re-designated 13 – and slightly to the left of Ta’ Qali.
 Similar incident on 04.05.80.
 The airfield has nowadays been substantially altered, and there is no chance of this kind of accident happening again today.)

 14.11.77 B.720 PIA AP-ATQ Aircraft suffered "nose wheel problem” during pilot training, and making an emergency landing at Luqa on the main wheels.
-Two Pakistani Instructors, and three Air Malta trainees suffer injuries.
-Photo.
+No injuries to crew.

-19.12.77 DC-4 N88887 Aircraft landed at Hal-Far with one engine shtdown, and lightning strike damage on the prot side of the nose.
+19.12.77 DC-4 N88887 Aircraft landed at Hal-Far with one engine shutdown, and lightning strike damage on the port side of the nose.
 It s not clear from the report whether the damage occurred on the flight into Malta on the 18th, or on the short hop from Luqa to Hal-Far.

 16-17.01.78 P. Cherokee Six 9H-AAI Winds gusting up to 60 knots per hour moved Cv.
 880 N48062 against 9H-AAI, damaging it.
 Cherokee shipped to UK for repairs, eventually returning on 21.06.78.